Sugar Free Teriyaki Sauce

 Add the stevia, orange zest, sesame oil and xanthan gum.
 Whisk together and continue cooking for a minute or so until the sauce starts to thicken.

-- Xanthan Gum is used to thicken this sauce in place of cornstarch.
+- Xanthan Gum is used to thicken this sauce in place of corn starch.
 It will give your sauce a gel type consistency when cold, so you will need to reheat the sauce before using.
-It can be omitted if you prefer.
+A little goes a long way, adding too much can result in a slimy or overly thick texture.

-- You can substitute Sugar Free Teriyaki Sauce in any of your favorite recipes, or these recipes below.
+- Feel free to substitute low carb teriyaki sauce in any of your favorite recipes, or these recipes below

-- For Whole30 & Paleo substitute 1/2 cup of date paste for the sweetener and omit the xanthan gum.
+- For Whole30 & Paleo substitute 0.5-cup of date paste for the sweetener and omit the xanthan gum.
 Substitute coconut aminos for the tamari and add 1 teaspoon of salt.
-I have not actually tried it myself, but it should work…fingers crossed.

 - Baked Teriyaki Chicken Wings